ikucan/pykafarr/README.md

 Look at the `tst.py` file in `src/py` or `tst2.cpp` in `src/cpp`

 #### Not [yet] supported
-- ~~Message sending~~ first cut implemented on a branch.
-Efficient and works well.
-Need to cleanup but will merge over the next few days.
 - Keyed messages
 - All Avro primitive types.
 Only bool, int, long, float, double and string currentlly supported.
 - Complex schemas.
 Schemas where children are not primitive types.